-Even though he does not practice monogamy but rather being monogamish, Dan Savage still supports people who are in monogamous relationships.
+Even though Dan practices being monogamish instead of being purely monogamous, Dan still supports people who are in monogamous relationships.
 As a matter of fact, he also gives some great advice for making monogamous relationships last.

 1. Have Realistic Expectations

-Dan Savage reminds monogamous couples to be realistic.
-With alarming statistics that 50% of marriages end in divorce, you need to be aware that not all relationships can last forever.
+Dan reminds monogamous couples to be realistic.
+With alarming statistics like 50% of marriages ending in divorce, you need to be aware that not all relationships can last forever.

 But after a few years, you and your partner might grow apart.
-If that happens the right thing to do is go your separate ways.
-But if you can consider your relationship as a learning experience, why would you call it a failure?
+If that happens, the right thing to do is go your separate ways.
+But if you feel your relationship was a learning experience, why would you call it a failure?

 2. Use The GGG Model

 The GGG model is Dan Savage’s theory for having a successful relationship.
 The three G’s stand for good, giving, and game.

 To be good means to communicate compassionately and show sympathy towards your partner.

 Giving stands for the ability to give pleasure and not expect reciprocity.

 Being game refers to keeping the relationship exciting in and out of the bedroom.